Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 • Easily applied.

-Tip: Wait half an hour after glueing up and things are tacky, then remove the excess squeeze out with a chisel.
-Wiping with a damp rag can spread excess glue on the workpiece that will need sanding.
+Tip: Wait half an hour after glueing up and things are tacky, then remove the excess with a chisel.
+Wiping with a wet rag can spread excess glue on the workpiece that will need sanding.

 liberon clear wood glue instructions